 Using a photo editing software will help you edit and retouch your photos to make them look their best before delivering them to your future clients.
 Lightroom is the gold standard for editing photos.
 That being said, it’s a bit pricey depending on the plan and for someone just starting out there are other tools that are more affordable and free.
 While I don’t recommend waiting to get Lightroom because it is a true game changer, you can always start with what tools you have available to you.
 When we first started, we used the free photo editing app that came on our Macbook Pro.
 As soon as we started making money and charging for sessions, we invested in Lightroom and we recommend you do so once you have the funds.

 A professional looking website is essential for marketing your photography business online and attracting potential customers.
 It’s the place where clients will be able to review your work, learn more about your services, and get in touch with you.
 If you don’t have a website, consider using WordPress or Pixieset where you can create one for free.
 If you’re ready to invest in a website, Squarespace and Showit are two of the more popular sites to create one through.
 Both offer customizable templates and tools for blogging if that’s something you want to get into.
+If you want to try Showit (the platform we use) you can use the code “LULLE” to get your first month free.

 Setting up accounts on popular social networking sites such as Facebook and Instagram can help you reach a wider audience and promote your business.
 Tiktok has also gained a lot of traction over the year.
 I’d recommend focusing on one or two to get started and then start adding other accounts as you grow your business.